RTI Surgical Holdings, Inc. (RTIX) CEO Camille Farhat on Q1 2020 Results - Earnings Call Transcript

 Jon Singer

-Mechanics, so with the OEM business part of operations now, I assume that the – when you report the second quarter, the OEM business will be included in continuing operations, but by the September quarter OEM, any residual OEM sales will be reported as a discontinued operation.
-Is that correct?

 Yes.
 From a GAAP accounting perspective, the triggering event is the shareholder vote, which will occur obviously after the end of the second quarter.
-So you have actively portrayed how it will be represented in the financial statements.
+So, you have accurately portrayed how it will be represented in the financial statements.

 Jim Sidoti